 Drugs like methadone, for example, work in much the same way as an opioid but are easier to stop using because there are fewer harsh withdrawal symptoms.
-When someone is on a methadone program, it gives their body a chance to safely detox from the opioid drugs.
+In addition, when someone is on a methadone program, it gives their body a chance to detox from the opioid drugs safely.

 Buprenorphine products are often part of a medication-assisted therapy program.
 This drug helps to reduce the effects of withdrawal.
-A combination of buprenorphine and naloxone can also block the effect of an opioid.
-If someone does relapse, they don’t experience the same feeling, making drug use less effective.
+However, a combination of buprenorphine and naloxone can also block the effect of an opioid.
+As a result, if someone does relapse, they don’t experience the same feeling, making drug use less effective.

-When asking what is medication assisted treatment, you might be asking about it’s use in alcohol rehab.
+When asking what medication-assisted treatment is, you might be asking about its use in alcohol rehab.
 The core concept is about the same, but the medication is different.
 For alcohol, MAT uses Disulfiram, sometimes called Antabuse.
 It works by making drinking alcohol unpleasant.
 You get the hangover immediately, so you might experience nausea, a headache, and vomiting when you drink.

 - Inpatient/residential care